 What is video conferencing software?

-Video conference software is a type of technology that helps launch and host video-based communication between multiple parties.
-They may include file sharing capabilities, an online video recorder, messaging systems, and other communication-based tools.
+Video conferencing systems are a type of technology that helps launch and host video-based communication between multiple parties.
+They may include file sharing capabilities, an online video recorder, messaging systems, shared whiteboards, group chats, screen share capabilities, and other communication-based tools.

 What is video conferencing equipment?